CHRISCARLON/herding-cats/README.md

 #### Cloud Storage Loaders

 - `aws_s3_data_loader()`: Loads data into AWS S3 as either raw data (depending on the format) or parquet file (if you choose to load as parquet)

+---

+> [!NOTE]
+> We will be supporting DuckDB and MotherDuck soon.

+---

 ## Examples